Ringling Bros. and Barnum & Bailey Circus: Animal care and criticism

-Many animal rights groups had criticized the circus for their treatment of animals over the years, saying that using them to perform is cruel and unnecessary.
+Many animal rights groups have criticized the circus for their treatment of animals over the years, saying that using them to perform is cruel and unnecessary.

-In 2004, Ringling Bros. and Barnum & Bailey was investigated following the death of a lion who died from heat and lack of water while the circus train was traveling through the Mojave Desert.
+In 2004, Ringling Bros. and Barnum & Bailey were investigated following the death of a lion who died from heat and lack of water while the circus train was traveling through the Mojave Desert.
 In 1998, the United States Department of Agriculture filed charges against Ringling Bros. for forcing a sick elephant to perform.
 Ringling paid a $20,000 fine.

 In 2000, the American Society for the Prevention of Cruelty to Animals (ASPCA) and other animal groups sued the circus, alleging that it violated the Endangered Species Act by its treatment of Asian elephants in its circus.
 These allegations were based primarily on the testimony of a circus barn worker.
 After years of litigation and a six-week non-jury trial, the Court dismissed the suit in a written decision in 2009, finding that the barn worker did not have standing to file suit.
 (ASPCA v.
 Feld Entm’t, Inc., 677 F. Supp.
 2d 55 (D.D.C.
 2009)).

 Meanwhile, the circus learned during the trial that the animal rights groups had paid the barn worker $190,000 to be a plaintiff in the lawsuit.
 The circus then sued the animal rights groups under the Racketeer Influenced and Corrupt Organizations Act in 2007, accusing the groups of conspiracy to harm its business and other illegal acts.
 In December 2012, the ASPCA agreed to pay the circus $9.2 million to settle its part of the lawsuit.
 The 14-year course of litigation came to an end in May 2014 when The Humane Society of the United States and a number of other animal rights groups paid a $16 million settlement to the circus' parent company, Feld Entertainment.